gdh1995/vimium-c/README.md

 Release Notes
 -------------

+Not yet released:
+* Vomnibar is re-implemented using `<iframe>`, which is much safer than shadowDOM.
+* Backend completer procedure is reworked and Vomnibar works faster for continuous input.
+* remove the setting item "Try to reduce Vimium++'s memory cost" (`tinyMemory`).
+* small bug fixes; try to avoid unnecessary forced reflows.

 1.55:
 * add **Visual Mode**, and support all commands of philc/Vimium's.
   This implementation works well on `<textarea>`s and `shadowDOM`s.